12. Miscellaneous Data Structures

 The arrays of discrete data are stored in the list of DataArray_t entities.
 The field GridLocation specifies the location of the data with respect to the grid; if absent, the data is assumed to coincide with grid vertices (i.e., GridLocation = Vertex).
 All data within a given instance of DiscreteData_t must reside at the same grid location.

 For structured grids, the value of GridLocation alone specifies the location and indexing of the discrete.
-Vertices are explicity indexed.
+Vertices are explicitly indexed.
 Cell centers and face centers are indexed using the minimum of the connecting vertex indices, as described in the section Structured Grid Notation and Indexing Conventions.

 For unstructured grids, the value of GridLocation alone specifies location and indexing of discrete data only for vertex and cell-centered data.
 The reason for this is that element-based grid connectivity provided in the Elements_t data structures explicitly indexes only vertices and cells.
 For data stored at alternate grid locations (e.g., edges), additional connectivity information is needed.
 This is provided by the optional fields PointRange and PointList; these refer to vertices, edges, faces or cell centers, depending on the values of CellDimension and GridLocation.
 The following table shows these relations.